 Michael L. Emerson is the Founder, Originator, Designer, and Chairman of this website.
 This website is Emerson’s idea to help veterans and active duty military/reserve personnel and their families find all of the great veteran support organizations that they need, and have earned, in the San Joaquin County area of Northern California and more in California and the USA.
 This website was setup to aid both younger and older veterans and active duty/reserve military and their families.
 There is also a calendar of local events that veterans and active duty/reserve can attend and participate in.
 Why Emerson though to do this is because when he finished his enlistment, and was Honorably Discharged from the United State Marine Corps, he had no idea how to get help from other veterans and veteran support organizations.
 It is Emerson’s hope that this website will make it easier for veterans/military and their families to find everything they need in San Joaquin County to support them to have happy, healthy and productive lives.
 Website: www.VeteranHelp.net

 (Michael is not paid or compensated in any way for all of his volunteer work, he 100% donates all of his time, expertise, memorial designs, connections and contacts).

 WOMENS EQUALITY MONUMENT:

-Michael is the Founder, Originator, Designer, Build Manager and main Donation Collector of the WOMENS EQUALITY MONUMENT which he wants to build in Stockton, California.
+Michael is the Founder, Originator, Designer, and Build Manager of the WOMENS EQUALITY MONUMENT which he wanted to build in Stockton, California.
 Michael started the Monument’s design and build process in Spring 2018.
-Michael’s plan is to dedicate the Monument on 26 August 2020 to commemorate the 100 year anniversary that women got the formal and legal right to vote in the U.S.A. on 26 August 1920, and of course to Honor and Appreciate all women.
+Michael’s plan was to dedicate the Monument on 26 August 2020 to commemorate the 100 year anniversary that women received the formal and legal right to vote in the U.S.A. on 26 August 1920, and of course to Honor and Appreciate all women.
 But because there has been Little to No Interest or Support to Build the Monument by the Women and Men of Stockton, the Various Businesses & Organizations of Stockton, and the City of Stockton Government this Monument has been put on hold until we get the needed support from the Community and Local Government.
 Website: www.WomensEqualityMonument.com (not built yet).